humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 3rd January.
 "Chinese officials [provided information to WHO](https://www.who.int/news/item/29-06-2020-covidtimeline)  on the cluster of cases of ‘viral pneumonia of unknown cause’ identified in Wuhan."

 11th January.
-Professor Zhang Yongzhen’s team at the Shanghai Public Health Clinical Centre (Level 3 biosafety) [published the world’s first genome sequence for SARS-CoV-2.](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.1)
+Professor Zhang Yongzhen’s team at the Shanghai Public Health Clinical Centre (Level 3 bio-safety) [published the world’s first genome sequence for SARS-CoV-2.](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.1)

 12th January.
 Shanghai Public Health Clinical Centre [ordered to close for "rectification"](https://www.scmp.com/news/china/society/article/3052966/chinese-laboratory-first-shared-coronavirus-genome-world-ordered)

 21st January 2020.
 [Evolution of the novel coronavirus from the ongoing Wuhan outbreak and modeling of its spike protein for risk of human transmission](https://link.springer.com/article/10.1007/s11427-020-1637-5) by Xu, X et al. The authors find although a low overall "homology of the Wuhan CoV S-protein to that of SARS-CoV", "the Wuhan CoV S-protein had several patches of sequences in the RBD domain having a high homology to that of SARS-CoV_Tor2 and HP03-GZ01".
-Futher the authors find "The Wuhan CoV S-protein and SARS-CoV S-protein shared an almost identical 3-D structure in the RBD domain".
+Further the authors find "The Wuhan CoV S-protein and SARS-CoV S-protein shared an almost identical 3-D structure in the RBD domain".

 24th January 2020.
 [Clinical features of patients infected with 2019 novel coronavirus in Wuhan, China](https://www.thelancet.com/action/showPdf?pii=S0140-6736%2820%2930183-5) by Huang, C et. al. The authors provide from what I have seen the most detailed analysis of early patient history in Wuhan in the early days of the Covid-19 outbreak.
 The authors found "27 (66%) of 41 patients had a history of direct exposure to the
 Huanan seafood market.".
 The first identified case and two of the 3 next cases (by date of illness onset) had no history of Huanan seafood market exposure.